 Does success bring happiness?
 Not any guarantee.

 You can be happy now and still strive for more.
-This will help you bag accomplishments as well as perform better in many other aspects of life.
+This will help you bag accomplishments and perform better in many other aspects of life.
 And you will enjoy the ride as well.

 Happiness is a journey, not a destination.
 Do what makes you happy (check out The Happiness Formula).